 The gossip stories are today spread effectively through social media platforms.
 The online spreading of rumours and memes referring to them often go viral by being published on social media platforms and by click-and-share.
 The repeated exposure of memes with short messages make them stick to your mind.

 The fairy tale about the Emperor’s new clothes tell us that it can be efficient to uncover a lie, and that fact checks should not be underestimated.
 In the story, two con men approach the emperor, claiming to sell clothes of the finest material.
-The fabric is so delicate that only wise people can see it.
+They say that the fabric is so delicate that only wise people can see it.
 Neither the ministers nor other people dared to tell that they saw no clothes, because they were afraid to appear as dumb.
-At least, the conformity was broken by a child, saying out loudly: “But he has no clothes on”.
+At least, the conformity was broken by a child, saying out loudly: “But the emperor has no clothes on”.
 Then all people realised the truth and started talking “But he has no clothes”.

 Yet, the efficiency of exposing disinformation through fact checks in the editorially controlled mass media have been less than expected.
 One of the reasons could be that Americans, and especially Republicans, have little trust in editorially controlled mass media.
 Only 40 % of Republicans had some trust in the national news media in september 2024, before the presidential election.

 Credibility is an asset the extreme right can not control over time, since their communication strategy relies on narrative over fact.
-Their storytelling-based claims are often debunked by the fact-seeking press.
-Consequently, an extreme effort is put into sowing doubt about the general credibility of the free media.
+Their storytelling-based claims are often debunked by the fact-seeking press, and the fact checks.
+Consequently, an extreme effort is put into sowing doubt about the general credibility of the mainstream media.

-Still, the telling of these cherry-picked stories of individual crime does not tell any truth about crime in general.
+It is arguable that these cherry-picked stories of individual crime can not tell any truth about crime in general.
 Their total presentation is false, since the selection of information is unrepresentative.
 Cases of sexually motivated murder and other violent crime is sadly enough found in all nations and in any larger group of people.
 You can easily paint a negative bias of any larger group of people by systematically cherry-picking the worst examples.

 Some of the most used stories in propaganda are about sexually motivated murders committed by undocumented immigrants.
 These stories ignite an emotional spark that easily overwhelm statistical facts in the political debate, like data showing that illegal immigrants in Texas are less likely to commit murder than native-born US citizens.